-In the Fall of 2005, I began my journey as an undergraduate student at John Jay College of Criminal Justice to prepare for a career as a criminal lawyer.
-Then I decided to alter my major from Criminal Justice to Forensic Psychology.
+In the Fall of 2005, I began my journey as an undergraduate student at John Jay College of Criminal Justice to prepare for a career as a Criminal Lawyer.
+Then I decided to alter my major from Criminals Justice to Forensic Psychology.

 At this time, I was working at Staten Island University Hospital as a Personal Care Aide.
 I would encounter patients with daily life issues and substance abuse problems.
 Having a background in Psychology I wanted to understand how substance abuse affects the mind.
-This motivated me to want to learn more about substance abuse, so I decided to obtain a Certification in Alcohol and Substance Abuse Counseling.
-As an intern at Daytop Village, in May 2011, I assisted the clients with abstinence skills by using techniques from the Cognitive Behavioral Model.
-This was a gratifying experience promoting change.
+This motivated me to want to learn more about substance abuse, so I decided to obtain a Certification in Alcohol and Substance Abuse Counselling.
+As an intern at Daytop Village, in May 2011, I assisted the clients with abstinence skills by using techniques from the Cognitive Behavioural Model.
+This is gratifying experience promoting change.

-In Fall of 2012, as a graduate student I was introduced to multiple courses that focused on Cognitive Behavioral Theory.
-I realized that Cognitive Behavioral Model is a powerful tool for promoting change.
+In the Fall of 2012, as a graduate student, I was introduced to multiple courses that focused on Cognitive Behavioural Theory.
+I realised the Cognitive Behavioural Model is a powerful tool for promoting change.
 My goal is to use my educational background, work and personal experience to create a positive therapeutic atmosphere for others.
-Educating others on the process and benefits of change and become a positive agent in my community is my overall focus.
-As an agent of change, I am currently preparing for my Ph.D. concentration in Clinical psychology.
+Educating others on the process and benefits of change and become a positive agent.
+My community is my overall focus.
+As an agent of change, I am currently preparing for my PhD concentration in Clinical Psychology.

 “ We Delight in the beauty of the butterfly but rarely admit the changes it has gone through to achieve that beauty” – Maya Angelou.